On gauging finite subgroups: Introduction and summary

 \paragraph{Organization of the note:} The rest of the note is organized as follows.
 In Sec.~\ref{2}, we start by analyzing what happens when we gauge an Abelian normal subgroup $A$ of an anomaly free symmetry $\Gamma$.
 We then study the case of the direct product $\Gamma=A\times G$ with a mixed anomaly.
-These two analysis turns out to be almost symmetric, and will be then be combined.
+These two analyses turns out to be almost symmetric, and will be then be combined.
 We will also connect our analysis to the previous works of Kapustin and Thorngren \cite{Kapustin:2013uxa,Kapustin:2014lwa,Kapustin:2014zva}, Witten \cite{Witten:2016cio} and Wang-Wen-Witten \cite{Wang:2017loc}.
 In Sec.~\ref{higher}, we discuss the generalization where both $G$ and $A$ are higher-form symmetries.
 We find that this generalization allows us to include 't Hooft defects in a natural manner.
 Finally in Sec.~\ref{moregeneral}, we discuss subtler effects where the topological defects of the gauged theory contains objects which are no longer invertible.
 We have an appendix \ref{AT} where we review the required algebraic topology very briefly.

 \paragraph{Notations and conventions:} We assume all groups to be finite for simplicity, although the non-gauged part $G$ can be readily made to be continuous.
-We write $\higher{n}{G}$ to mean that $G$ is an $n$-form symmetry.
+We write $\higher{n}{G}$ to mean that $G$ is an $n$-form symmetry, in the sense of \cite{Gaiotto:2014kfa}.
 We abbreviate $\higher{0}{G}$ as $G$.
 We use the corresponding lower case letter in bold, $\mark{g}$, for the flavor symmetry background for $G$.
+When $n=0$, this is simply a $G$-bundle on the spacetime $M$, and when $n>0$, this is an element of $H^{n+1}(M,G)$.
+Uniformly, one can say that the background $\mark{g}$ is a map from $M$ to the Eilenberg-Mac Lane space $K(G,n+1)$; for more on this, see Appendix~\ref{AT}.

 We reserve the letter $D$ to denote the spacetime dimension.
-We typically denote the spacetime as a boundary $X_D$ with the bulk $Y_{D+1}$.
+We typically denote the spacetime as $X_D$ and consider it as a component of the boundary of a $(D+1)$-dimensional space $Y_{D+1}$.
+The background fields such as $\mark{g}$ are also regarded as given on $Y_{D+1}$, not just on $X_D$.

 We work in the convention that we only count Wilson lines as the topological operators we obtain for free in a $G$-gauge theory.
 Namely, 't Hooft defects require the coupling of the original theory to a singular $G$-gauge field, and in this paper we consider this to be an additional datum.
 In Sec.~\ref{higher} we see that 't Hooft defects can be included in the framework as well.